SSSR-URL

 4. SSSR “Asset/URL Link”

 We have a dedicated SSSR “Asset/URL Link” section and route every file/link through it.
 That keeps links portable, auditable, and swappable without touching data tables or code.
-It’s fully aligned with how SSSR is meant to centralize column-level references and cross-table links (incl. the [SSSR_REF: <signal_id> @ <row_id>] pattern).
+It’s fully aligned with how SSSR is meant to centralize column-level references and cross-table links (incl. the [SSSR_REF: <signal_id> @ <scope_id>] pattern).

 We use